statpascal/emul99/readme.md

 | F7  | decrease CPU frequency by 1 MHz |
 | F8  | increase CPU frequency by 1 MHz |

-A reset key can be configured using the "reset_key" option; it defaults to the Pause/Break key.
-The "magic numbers" are the key codes of GTK3; a rather incomplete list is e.g. in the source file src/fpcunits/gtk3.pas.
+A reset key can be configured using the *reset_key* option; it defaults to the Pause/Break key.
+The magic numbers are the key codes of GTK3; a rather incomplete list is e.g. in the source file *src/fpcunits/gtk3.pas*.

     reset_key = 65299